For a complete guide on how and when to participate, visit the “how it works” section.

 4) No student is permitted to compete in the David Ricardo Division more than one year.
 Any returning student who has already participated in the National Economics ChallengeSM (at the state-level or higher) must compete in the Adam Smith Division in subsequent years, regardless of previous or current coursework.

 5) Home-schooled students must compete in the Adam Smith Division.

 - Coaches are responsible for ensuring adequate access to computers and a reliable internet connection.

-Note: It is not the responsibility of the Council for Economic Education or EconChallenge ONLINE! to resolve or mitigate technical issues on the schools end.
+- It is not the responsibility of the Council for Economic Education or EconChallenge ONLINE! to resolve or mitigate technical issues on the school’s end.
 All students will participate utilizing the EconChallenge ONLINE! portal and the school/organization’s internet connection.

 - Supervision must be provided for the online challenge to ensure legitimacy.

 - From the moment the first student from a given team logs in to take the Wild Card Competition exam, the entire team will be allowed a 3 hour time period wherein each student will have a maximum 35 minutes to complete their portion.